mhyllander/gpg-bridge-wsl2-ruby/README.md

 This will start the WSL-bridge in WSL, which will in turn start the Win-bridge in Windows.
 Note that only one WSL-bridge will be started per WSL distribution, and they will all share the same single Win-bridge running in Windows.
-If you edit the `SCRIPT_DIR` path in the file, it can be sourced and used from all WSL distributions.

-## Known and handled problems
+## Timeout during PIN entry

-Net/ssh has a hard-coded timeout of 5s when communicating with Pageant.
+Net/ssh normally has a hard-coded timeout of 5s when communicating with Pageant.
 This does not work well when gpg-agent.exe is the Pageant server, because the Pageant client will probably time out while gpg-agent.exe is prompting for PIN entry.
-The result is that ssh fails unless you are really fast with entering the PIN.
+The result is that ssh authentications fails unless you are really fast with entering the PIN.

-This is currently worked around this by overriding a function in net/ssh to enable setting a custom timeout.
-The timeout is now 30s.
-A better future solution would be for net/ssh to allow setting a custom timeout.
+This is currently handled by overriding a function in net/ssh to enable setting a custom timeout.
+The timeout is now set to 30s.
+(A better future solution would be for net/ssh to allow setting a custom timeout.)

 ## Tips when using Remote Desktop